 3. Water-Based Paints

 Conventional paints often contain chemicals like methyl alcohol (which can cause reproductive harm) and toluene (which can cause damage to the central nervous system), as well as heavy metals and high levels of formaldehyde.
-The recommended brands below, however, use non-toxic, water-based paints.
+The recommended brands below, however, use non-toxic, water-based paints in their pretend makeup.

 4. Prop 65 Warning